scottpetrovic/krita-documentation/README.md

 Next you will need to install Sphinx so you can use it in projects.
 Type this from the command line: `pip install -U sphinx`

+Windows 10: if "pip --version" isn't found, you will need to add the pip.exe to your environment variables.
+It is located in the scripts folder in your python install directory

 Note: On Kubuntu 17.10 you will need to install python3-pip, and then type `sudo pip3 install --prefix /usr/local sphinx` to get everything install to the proper location.

 After it is done you can make sure it is installed.
 Type this in the command line: `sphinx-build --version`